-Server Settings Live Protocols HTTPS Server Port Defined the HTTPS server port.
+HTTPS Server Port Defined the HTTPS server port.
 Default: 443 HTTPS certificate uploaded (for HTTPS enabled) If no certificate has been uploaded, click Upload and navigate to the file location.
-HTTPS private key uploaded (for HTTPS enabled) If no private key has been uploaded, click Upload and navigate to the file location.
+HTTPS private key uploaded (for HTTPS enabled) f no private key has been uploaded, click Upload and navigate to the file location.
 HTTPS private key passphrase (for HTTPS enabled) Enter the Private key passphrase for your HTTPS account.
 Displays the status of the SSL certificate upload process.
 SSL Setup Status Incomplete - the SSL setup process is incomplete.
 OK - the SSL setup process is complete.
 Enable WebSocket server Select checkbox to enable the WebSocket server.
 The WebSocket server uses the WebSocket protocol to stream content.
 The WebSocket protocol provides full-duplex communication channels over a single TCP connection.
 WebSocket Server Port If you have enabled WebSocket, enter a dedicated port for WebSocket.
 (Default: 8100) Enable FLV Enable the streaming via the FLV protocol.
 Enable HLS Enable the streaming via the HLS protocol.
 Enable CMAF (DASH + fMP4 HLS) Enable the streaming via the CMAF protocol.
 Enable SHOUTcast Enable the streaming via the SHOUTcast protocol.
 Enable HLS Fast playback Enables low latency HLS and DASH.
 When this setting is enabled, all input streams on the Zixi Broadcaster will be published to the origin server as HLS streams, so only enable this feature if it will be actually used.
 Sub GOP HLS Fast playback Select this option to enable publishing of HLS chunk before the response is complete.
 This means that Zixi Broadcaster will start sending the HTTP response as chunks of data when they are ready before the complete response is available.
+HLS DVR maximum recording duration [HH:MM]: Defines the maximum recording duration for HLS DVR.
+Default: 24 hours.